Blockchain Technology Explained

 The first generation of cryptocurrencies and blockchain is technology such as Bitcoin.
 The big triumph of the first generation of cryptocurrencies was the ability for them to turn nothing into something.
 Nothing but a distributed ledger and digital numbers turning into something of value that people would pay fiat money for, would use computing power to mine and to speak highly about.

 Blockchain 1.0 also solved the problem of double spending.
 Double spending was a problem that made digital currency not very secure because it was hard to make sure it was not being used more than once.
-An example being if I only have $10 and I send person 'B' $10 and then I also quickly send person 'C' $10 I have just spent more money then I should have.
+An example being if I only have $10 and I send person 'B' $10 and then I also quickly send person 'C' $10 I have just spent more money than I should have.
 Blockchain technology solves this through verification from multiple nodes through consensus algorithms.

 Bitcoin technology can be leveraged and upgrades/forks will make it more scalable, efficient, and affordable as it evolves.
-In the mean time, Blockchain 2.0 has been introduced by Ethereum.
+In the meantime, Blockchain 2.0 has been introduced by Ethereum.

 2nd generation cryptocurrencies (what are blockchains 2.0)

-A problem with the 1st generation blockchain is that it is not developer friendly and is designed for a specific use case.
+A problem with the 1st generation blockchain is that it is not developer-friendly and is designed for a specific use case.
 Transferring bitcoin peer to peer.
 The 2nd generation of cryptocurrencies gets more specific to anyone looking to apply blockchain technology to their own project or industry.

 Blockchain 2.0 can be seen as the introduction of a programming language and smart contracts (Ethereum).
 Now blockchains can be used for far more use cases then the first generation was capable of.
 An issue with the 2nd generation of blockchain technology is that the networks get slower and more congested as as usage increases.
 This is a scalability issue and a design that is not practical as not very much can run on blockchain 2.0.